sundowndev/castle/README.md

 # castle

 Access token management backed by Redis.
 Designed for APIs and micro services.
-Written for large scale systems with several permissions and roles in different contexts (e.g: Gitlab, GitHub...), but also simplier systems (e.g: Nextcloud, HaveIBeenPwned...).
+Written for large scale systems with several permissions and scopes in different contexts (e.g: Gitlab, GitHub...), but also simpler systems (e.g: Nextcloud, HaveIBeenPwned...).

 ## Table of content